Gothic Silver Mustard Pot & Spoon, 1846

 A fabulous Victorian silver mustard pot in the high Gothic style, complete with crested spoon.

-The mustard pot and glass liner remain in excellent condition.
+This mustard pot is much bigger than typical examples and both it and the blue glass liner remain in excellent condition.